A picnic at Morden Hall Park

 If you look towards Morden from the boardwalk you'll see the hedge-laying we've been doing to create a more robust and longer-lasting hedgerow by encouraging new growth, and which will also act as a wildlife corridor.
 Hedge-laying is a traditional skill practiced throughout the UK, and over the centuries distinct local styles have developed.
 We use the South of England style at Morden Hall Park.

 Cool, shady picnic spots are easy to find beside the tree-lined River Wandle as it meanders its way through Morden Hall Park under the iconic white bridge and past Morden Hall and the Snuff Mill.
 There are picnic benches near to the Stableyard, or settle yourselves on the beautiful Morden Hall lawn opposite the white bridge.

 Enjoy the riverside!
 It's tempting to paddle in the river when it's so hot, but we don't encourage swimming or paddling in the water in Morden Hall Park as, though we do our best, we can't guarantee it's safe.

 Our cheeky heron might visit you.
 If he does, keep those sandwiches under wraps and remember not to feed the ducks and geese bread – it’s like junk food to them and means they don’t eat enough nutritious river grub.
 You can get special wild duck food from the Garden Centre if the little ones want to feed the wildfowl.

 Rain, rain go away

-Morden Hall Park has two cafes open year-round.
-So if the weather takes a turn for the worse you can pack way your soggy blanket and get yourselves something hot to eat in the warm, dry Potting Shed Cafe or the Stableyard where there's a cafe, gallery and secondhand bookshop.
+Morden Hall Park has plenty of indoor spaces open year-round.
+So if the weather takes a turn for the worse you can pack away your soggy blanket and head for the warm, dry garden centre, Potting Shed Cafe or the Stableyard where there's a cafe, gallery and secondhand bookshop.
 If you'd like to learn a bit more about the estate there's also a history exhibition in the Snuff Mill's Kiln Room.